Woodford Files – On Solar Medicine, Edible Flowers, and Getting Out of Town for a Healthy Holiday

 The view from here…

 Now that summer is upon us after a cold and soggy spring, we can open ourselves to the benefits of solar medicine.
-During the first few warm days of early spring, I had encouraged my sickly neighbour to take off some clothes and expose himself to the sun, but he said he doesn’t want to get skin cancer.
-Unfortunately he’s misinformed.
+During the first warm days of early spring, I had encouraged my sick elderly neighbour to unbundle his many layers of clothes and expose himself to the sun, but he said he didn’t want to get skin cancer.
+Sadly, he is misinformed.
 Research has shown that in most cases sunlight does not cause melanoma.

 You can find links to that research in Zoltan Rona’s article this month on “Natural Solutions to 5 Common Summer Hazards.”
-In the article, Rona reminds us that the sun is not something to be feared.
-In fact, full spectrum rays from the sun carry nutrients that the body desperately needs, especially vitamin D which many of us northerners are lacking.
-Further, some studies suggest that sunshine can help fight off cancer tumours, reduce the risk of diabetes, and even aid in weight loss.
+Here, Rona reminds us that the sun is not something to be feared.
+In fact, full spectrum solar rays provide health benefits that the body desperately needs, playing a key role in the creation of vitamin D which many of us northerners are lacking.
+Further, studies suggest that sunshine can help fight off cancer tumours, reduce the risk of diabetes, and even aid in weight loss.

-Thankfully, my neighbour has started going outdoors with fewer clothes on and even walking on the ground in bare feet.
+Thankfully, my neighbour has started venturing outdoors with more skin exposed and is even walking on the ground in bare feet.
 Hallelujah.
-He is benefitting from two of nature’s best medicines – solar power and grounding.
-An even more radical idea is to soak up the rays without wearing sunscreen or sunglasses, two items that interfere with the body’s ability to absorb solar medicine.
-(Using coconut oil is a good precaution to avoid burning.)
+He can now benefit from two of nature’s best medicines – solar power and grounding.
+An even more radical idea is to soak up the rays without sunscreen or sunglasses, two items that interfere with our ability to absorb the rays.
+(Using coconut oil is a good strategy to avoid burning.)
 Of course, one must proceed with caution by limiting exposure to short periods at first.

-And if you’re looking to replenish your collection of vegetable and berry plants, check out the Urban Harvest garden centre mentioned in our Community News section.
+If you’re looking to replenish your collection of flower, vegetable, and berry plants, check out the Urban Harvest garden centre mentioned in our Community News section.
 It’s one of the rare sources of organic and heirloom seeds and plants in Toronto.
 And a bonus is the Bee Shop located right next door where you can find lovely honeys, beeswax candles, and workshops.

-Readers who are seeking a healthy holiday destination will be pleased to find our updated Getaway Guide this month.
-From a luxurious Ayurveda sanctuary, to a hub of country workshops, to a juice fasting retreat there are lots of possibilities to choose from.
+And readers seeking a healthy holiday destination this summer will enjoy our updated Getaway Guide.
+From a luxurious Ayurveda sanctuary, to a hub of country workshops, to a juice fasting retreat and more, there are lots of possibilities for adventure and relaxation.

 Enjoy yourself, and don’t forget to take off your shoes.